diego1686/newsletter-subscription/Readme.md

 Just run `sls remove`.
 If you have non-empty s3 buckets, you can add the `--force` option (use it carefully).

 ## TODO
-- OneSignal Client
 - Improve IAMRole
 - Add tests
-- Improve Mailer
+- Manage batch errors in mailer